web3/web3.js/README.md

 ### In the Browser

-Use the prebuild `dist/web3.min.js`, or build using the [web3.js][repo] repository:
+Use the prebuilt `dist/web3.min.js`, or build using the [web3.js][repo] repository:

 ```bash